jrpool/jsonresume-theme-a11y/README.md

 #### One-row tables with heading and border (`rowTablesCircled`)

-The `data` value is an object with `head` and `tables` properties.
-The `head` value is an object with `text` and `size` properties.
-The `text` value is a stringable.
-The `size` value is an integer from 1 (largest) through 7 (smallest).
+The `data` value is an object with `head` (see above) and `tables` properties.
 The `tables` value is an array of arrays, as specified above under “One-row tables”.

 The property will be rendered as a set of one-row tables, as with “One-row tables”, but with two additional features: a heading and an oval border.

 #### Left-headed table (`tableLeftHeads`)

-The `data` value is an object with properties `head`, `size`, and `table`.
-The `head` value is a string.
-The `size` value is an integer from 1 (largest) through 7 (smallest).
+The `data` value is an object with properties `head` (see above) and `table`.
 The `table` value is an array of arrays.
-Each inner array must contain at least 2 elements, the first being a string and the others being stringables.
+Each inner array contains at least 2 elements, the first being a string and the others being stringables.

 The property will be rendered as a table whose leftmost column contains headings, right-justified and not bordered.
 The row headings will be the first elements of the inner arrays, or, if possible, their conversions.

 #### Top-headed table (`tableTopHead`)

-The `data` value is an object with properties `head`, `size`, and `table`.
-The `head` value is a string.
-The `size` value is an integer from 1 (largest) through 7 (smallest).
+The `data` value is an object with properties `head` (see above) and `table`.
 The `table` value is an array of arrays.
 The first inner array is an array of strings, and any and all subsequent inner arrays are arrays of stringables.

 The property will be rendered as a table whose top row contains headings, centered and not bordered.
 The headings will be the elements of the first inner array or, if possible, their conversions.